Dismiss Modal

 A Deadly Infection

-Harold had PICC line placement and remained in the hospital for a week before he was discharged home.
-Home Health nurses visited him to administer medication and wrap his foot.
+Harold remained in the hospital for a week before he was discharged home.
+He received Home Health services with nurses there to administer medication and wrap his foot.
+By October, Harold was referred for wound care services at WakeMed Wound Care – Raleigh Campus for hyperbaric chamber treatment.
+He was approved for 40 sessions in two-hour intervals.

 The Battle to Heal a Wound